0xPolygon/zkevm-data-streamer/README.md

 ### CLIENT API
 - Create and start a datastream client (`StreamClient`) using the `NewClient` function followed by the `Start` function.
-- Executes server commands by calling `ExecCommand`
+- Executes server commands by calling `ExecCommandStart`, `ExecCommandStartBookmark`, `ExecCommandGetHeader`, `ExecCommandGetEntry`, `ExecCommandGetBookmark`, or `ExecCommandStop`.

 #### Streaming API
-- ExecCommand(datastreamer.CmdStart) -> starts receiving stream from the entry number specified by setting `.FromEntry` field
+- ExecCommandStart(fromEntry): Initiates the stream starting from the entry number specified in the parameter.
-- ExecCommand(datastreamer.CmdStartBookmark) -> starts receiving stream from the entry pointed by bookmark specified by setting `.FromBookmark` field
+- ExecCommandStartBookmark(fromBookmark): Initiates the stream starting from the entry pointed by the bookmark specified in the parameter.
-- ExecCommand(datastreamer.CmdStop) -> stops receiving stream
+- ExecCommandStop(): Stops receiving stream.
-- SetProcessEntryFunc(f `ProcessEntryFunc`) -> sets the callback function for each entry received.
+- SetProcessEntryFunc(f `ProcessEntryFunc`): Sets the callback function for each entry received.
 Overrides default function that just prints the entry fields.

 #### Query data API
-- ExecCommand(datastreamer.CmdHeader) -> gets data stream file header info and fills the `.Header` field
+- ExecCommandGetHeader() -> returns struct HeaderEntry: Fetches stream file header info and returns it.
-- ExecCommand(datastreamer.CmdEntry) -> gets entry data from entry number and fills the `.Entry` field
+- ExecCommandGetEntry(fromEntry) -> returns struct FileEntry: Fetches entry data from the specified entry number and returns it.
-- ExecCommand(datastreamer.CmdBookmark) -> gets entry data pointed by bookmark and fills the `.Entry` field
+- ExecCommandGetBookmark(fromBookmark) -> returns struct FileEntry: Fetches entry data pointed by the specified bookmark and returns it.

 ## DATASTREAM CLI DEMO APP
 Build the binary datastream demo app (`dsapp`):